kerrongordon/jekyll-gulp-sass-browser-sync/app/_posts/2012-02-10-code-snippets.markdown

 ---
-layout: post
+layout: default
 title: Code Snippets
 category: Design

 excerpt: Quick overview on how to post code snippets using Liquid tags and how to escape or not escape markdown and HTML in your blog entries.

 ---